 When moved into a new home, some adult dogs may experience anxiety or separation anxiety.
 Respect and affection should be shown to mature dogs.
 Until you and your new dog friend are comfortable with one another, speak softly and avoid unexpected movements.

 Another thing to consider before you answer should I get an older dog is if you already have a dog.
 If so, you should introduce your dogs if you already have another dog in the house so they can meet properly before the adoption.

 How to Treat Dogs

-Avoid treating adult toy dogs, such as miniature schnauzers, like puppies.
-Like some Great Danes mistakenly believe they are lap dogs, some little dogs are unaware of their small size.
-They aren’t.
-Like their larger cousins, toy dogs should be trained to behave appropriately and be housebroken.
+Avoid treating adult small dogs, such as miniature schnauzers, like puppies.
+Just as some Great Danes believe they are lap dogs, some little dogs are unaware of their small size.
+Smaller dogs should be trained to behave appropriately and be housebroken like their larger cousins.